a/n: Firstly, a million thanks to Bamboozlepig for beta reading.

 It took a moment for it to sink in, and even by the time it did, Pete had a hard time believing it.
 "What?"

 "Why?" it was hard to fathom that Tom would go along with something like this, and Pete could barely string together a sentence.
 "Why would you do that?"

 "Pete," Tom sighed again, heavier this time.
 "Places like that, you know, the people that go there… well, it's a rotten kind of life, you know?"

 "Oh, thanks," Pete rolled his eyes, still too shocked for the words to sting.

 "I'm not talking about you," Tom said.
 "You're different than those creeps.
 You don't act like that."

 "And how exactly is that?"
 Pete scoffed.

-"No, you don't go there!"
+"No, you don't start with this!"
 Pete's anger surprised him, although he knew perfectly well that there were years of unsaid truths just waiting to come bursting out.
 "If you think that about everyone else, you think that about me."

 "Oh, come on, Pete," Tom smiled patronizingly.
 "Look, I know you think this is just the way you are, but we all want the wrong thing sometimes.
 I mean, even I look at other women, but you also know that I'm faithful to Marge.
 You could be too, if you'd just find some nice girl and settle down."